BlissfulAlloy79/wyhk-timetable-exporter/README.md

 Ik, ofc ik the captcha is solvable by the machine, ~~I'm just lazy~~ I don't want to make the process complicated :)

+2 `.ics` files will be obtained using this program, `day_cycle.ics` and `lesson_timetable.ics`

+`day_cycle.ics`:

+It should include all the days, cycles, order and events of the day

+`lesson_timetable.ics`:

+Lesson timetable of each school days, including half day and full day order

 ## How to use

 ### Standalone executable